RajatSaxena9052/ES6/ES6.md

 !["javascript"](images/1.jpeg)
 ## **What is ES6 ?**

 **ES6** is also known as **ECMAScript 6** and **ECMAScript 2015**.
-Some call it **JavaScript 6**.
-It is the latest version of ECMAScript standard for Javascript language published in june 2015.
+Some call it **JavaScript 6** and it is the latest version of ECMAScript standard for Javascript language published in june 2015.

+---
 ## **What is ES ?**
 In the year 1996, a standards organization called **ECMA** *( European Computer Manufacturers Association )* **International** carved out standard specification called **ECMAScript (ES)**.

 ECMAScript provides the rules, details, and guidelines that a scripting language must observe to be considered ECMAScript compliant.
 ECMAScript was created to standardize JavaScript, and was mean't to ensure the interoperability of web pages written using Javascript across different web browsers.

 The most well-known implementations of ECMAScript is Javascript.
 Moreover ActionScript (from Macromedia/Adobe Systems) and JScript (from Microsoft) are other implementations as well.

+---
 ## **Different Versions Of ECMAScript (ES)**
 JavaScript is always evolving, and new features are released every year.
 Till date, ES has published **Nine versions** and the latest one (9th version) was published in the year 2018.